×

 We asked people living in Hiroshima to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Hiroshima, you should pack clothing suitable for all four seasons, as the city experiences a temperate climate with hot summers and cool winters.
 Lightweight clothing is recommended for the humid summer months, while warmer clothing, including a heavy coat, is necessary for the winter.
 Don't forget to pack rain gear, such as a waterproof jacket and umbrella, as Hiroshima experiences a rainy season in June and July.
 Comfortable walking shoes are also a must, as you'll likely be doing a lot of walking or biking.
 Pack any prescription medications you need, along with a copy of your prescription and a letter from your doctor explaining your condition and medication.
 Over-the-counter medication is also recommended, as some common Western medications may not be readily available in Japan.
 Bring personal hygiene products, as some Western brands may not be available in Hiroshima.
 This includes deodorant, which is not widely used in Japan.
 Pack a power adapter for your electronics, as Japan uses a different plug type and voltage than many other countries.
 Bring important documents, such as your passport, visa, driver's license, and any necessary insurance documents.
 Pack some comfort items from home, such as your favorite snacks, books, or photos, to help ease the transition.
 Lastly, consider packing a small gift or two from your home country.
-In Japanese culture, it's common to give a small gift when meeting someone for the first time, and your new neighbors or colleagues will likely appreciate the gesture," remarked one expat in Hiroshima, Japan.
+In Japanese culture, it's common to give a small gift when meeting someone for the first time, and your new neighbors or colleagues will likely appreciate the gesture," commented one expat who made the move to Hiroshima.

 William RussellWilliam Russell